 This should be the first stop for most schools.
 Never underestimate your libraries, for they sometimes have access to data that you as an individual cannot secure.
 School libraries often have contracts with local, state, and/or international agencies through a variety of different mediums.

 Be warned that some school libraries restrict Internet access by the content of the material, which could make some issues harder to research.

-Public libraries are now a great source for smaller schools that have restricted access to the web.
+Public libraries are a great source for research.
 The public libraries almost never charge a fee for access and even a nominal printing fee can sometimes be worked out if you bring your own paper.
 If you are lucky enough to be near a college or a university library, you will be amazed at how much information is at your disposal.
 Teachers and coaches can usually get permission from the university to use the facilities.
 If not, check to see if anyone in your school is attending or teaching at the local university and have him or her check out materials you want to review.